H type Adelaide tram: Characteristics

 Sharing many of the characteristics of North American interurban cars of the first four decades of the 20th century, the cars' period ambience was carefully maintained during their government revenue service.
-Although they went through several refurbishment programs over the years incorporating updated features such as safety glass, fluorescent lighting and upgraded bogies, they ultimately retained varnished wood and etched glass interiors, a classic tuscan-red-and-cream exterior colour scheme, and neither heating nor air-conditioning in the passenger saloons.
-Further, they operated in two-car sets and, in the 1930s, as triple sets.
+Although they went through several refurbishment programs over the years incorporating updated features such as safety glass, fluorescent lighting and upgraded bogies, they ultimately retained varnished wood and etched glass interiors, a classic tuscan-red-and-cream exterior colour scheme (replaced by Ashbury green in the silver-and-carnation-red scheme but later restored), and neither heating nor air-conditioning in the passenger saloons.
+They operated in two-car sets and, in the 1930s, as triple sets.

 The Type H trams were the longest rigid-body trams remaining in service in Australia, and the second-longest ever built.
 After the retirement of the W2 trams from Melbourne's network, they were the oldest passenger trams in service in Australia.

 Preservation

-As of 2024, 15 Type H trams were at museums:
+As of November 2025, 15 Type H trams (half of the number delivered in 1929) were at museums: